roemvaar/cs_notes/docs/computer_systems/linux.md

 There are many different device drivers in the Linux kernel but they all share some common
 attributes:

-- Kernel code: device drivers are part of the kernel, i.e., if they go wrong they can seriously damage the system.
+* Kernel code: device drivers are part of the kernel, i.e., if they go wrong they can seriously damage the system.

-- Kernel interfaces: device drivers must provide a standard interface to the Linux kernel or to the subsystem that they are part of.
+* Kernel interfaces: device drivers must provide a standard interface to the Linux kernel or to the subsystem that they are part of.

-- Kernel mechanisms and services: drivers make use of standard kernel services such as memory allocation, interrupt delivery and wait queues to operate.
+* Kernel mechanisms and services: drivers make use of standard kernel services such as memory allocation, interrupt delivery and wait queues to operate.

-- Loadable: Most of the Linux device drivers can be loaded on demand as kernel modules when they're needed and unloaded when they are no longer being used.
+* Loadable: Most of the Linux device drivers can be loaded on demand as kernel modules when they're needed and unloaded when they are no longer being used.
 This makes the kernel adaptable and efficient with system's resources.

-- Configurable: Linux device drivers can be built into the kernel.
+* Configurable: Linux device drivers can be built into the kernel.
 Which devices are built is configurable when the kernel is compiled, i.e., they can be statically linked in the kernel or loaded during run-time as modules.

-- Dynamic: as the system boots and each device driver is initialized it looks for the hardware device that is controling.
+* Dynamic: as the system boots and each device driver is initialized it looks for the hardware device that is controling.
 It does not matter if the device being controlled by a particular device driver does not exist.
 In this case the device driver is simply redundant and causes no harm apart from occupying a little of the system's memory.

 ### Device driver types:

-- Char drivers: Character device drivers normally perform I/O in a byte stream.
+* Char drivers: Character device drivers normally perform I/O in a byte stream.
 Non-buffered files that allow you to read and write data character by character.
-- Block drivers: Devices that support a file system are known as block devices.
+* Block drivers: Devices that support a file system are known as block devices.
 Drivers written for these devices are known as block device drivers.
 Buffered files that allow you to read and write only whole blocks of data.
 Block devices are accessed via the buffer cache and may be randomly accessed, that is to say, any block can be read or written no matter where it is on the device.
-- Network drivers: devices are accessed via the BSD socket interface and other networking subsytems.
+* Network drivers: devices are accessed via the BSD socket interface and other networking subsytems.

 ### Kernel Drivers vs User Space Drivers

 User space driver vs Kernel space driver - checar el pdf de linux-kernel-slides.pdf p.46

-Difference between drivers and modules: https://unix.stackexchange.com/questions/47208/what-is-the-difference-between-kernel-drivers-and-kernel-modules
+Difference between drivers and modules [here](https://unix.stackexchange.com/questions/47208/what-is-the-difference-between-kernel-drivers-and-kernel-modules).

 ## Kernel or Module?